 For both Richie and Linett, the key thing about volunteering is that it has to be rewarding.

-Having built an established career, Richie realised that he wanted to share his expertise with students, and so he emailed different art colleges to offer his time for free.
-He found that when he saw the people he worked with getting real opportunities, such as job opportunities or work placements, it was incredibly rewarding to see the payoff.
+Having built an established career in creative personal, professional and business development, Richie realised that he wanted to share his expertise.
+So he emailed different art colleges to offer his time for free, working with students.
+He found that when the people he worked with started getting real opportunities it was incredibly rewarding to see.

-Linett agrees, adding that it’s also an opportunity to meet amazing people; ‘providing the space for people who have the common link of being graduates of UAL, to develop their connections’ is a really rewarding experience.
+Linett agrees, adding that volunteering is also an opportunity to meet amazing people; she says that “providing the space for people who have the common link of being graduates of UAL, to develop their connections is a really rewarding experience”.

 Another benefit of volunteering is that you can inspire real change.

 It can also be a great way to hear other people’s stories and be inspired to make changes in your own practice.
-Richie points out that the most inspiring people are often the ones who have an interesting story, who have fought against the odds to where they are now.
+Richie adds that “the most inspiring people are often the ones who have an interesting story, who have fought against the odds to where they are now”.

 The final reason Linett and Richie recommend volunteering; the opportunities it can provide.

-If you volunteer for one of our Association's, you have the opportunity to host events at UAL, and as Linett points out, particularly in London it is increasingly hard to find free and available space for creatives to come together, so the chance to use the spaces at UAL for free is even more valuable.
+If you volunteer for one of our Associations, you have the opportunity to host events at UAL.
+As Linett highlights, in London particularly, "it’s increasingly hard to find free and available space for creatives to come together, so the chance to use the spaces at UAL for free is even more valuable”.

-Richie adds that it has given him the opportunity to meet more people and to open up his network.
-It is rare at events to get as broad an age range as you get at the AOCA events; there are often alumni from the 1970s, up to very recent graduates all sharing their experiences and what they do.
+For Richie, the AoCA has given him the opportunity to meet more people and to open up his network.
+He says; “it’s rare at events to get as broad an age range as you get at the AoCA events; there are often alumni from the 1970s, up to very recent graduates all sharing their experiences and what they do”.